-Online classes can be really great for a lot of people.
-If any of the following reasons are especially attractive to you, you may want to consider going online.
+Online classes can be beneficial for a lot of people.
+If any of the following reasons are especially attractive to you, you may want to consider taking online classes.

-- Study anywhere.
-With online classes, all you need are your computer and a decent internet connection.
+- Learn anywhere.
+With online classes, all you need are your computer and a reliable internet connection.
 Your classes are as mobile as you are, so you can take your work anywhere you want.
-This is particularly helpful for those busy nurses who work crazy hours and odd shifts.
+This is particularly helpful for busy nurses who work unusual hours or varying shifts.
 If you are a night-shift nurse, take advantage of some of the midnight lulls to do some reading or work on an assignment, then continue seamlessly when you get home.
 Or, consider hopping over to the local library for free Wi-Fi and all of the reference material you could ask for.

 - Study at any time.
 One of the biggest restrictions for in-person classes is that they occur only at certain times on certain days.
-If you can’t attend that lecture on Wednesday at 3 pm for the entire semester, you just won’t pass.
-With nursing schedules so sporadic, it’s sometimes impossible to know when you’ll be free.
-With online classes, however, there are usually very few requirements for when you have to study.
-Sure, assignments, readings, and projects will have due dates, but you’ll be free to do the preparation for them in your own time.
-Occasionally, however, classes will have a few real-time chats or lessons.
-Most professors of online classes are quite understanding of time restraints for busy professionals, so missing one or two most likely won’t be a big problem.
+If you can’t attend a lecture on Wednesday at 3 pm for the entire semester, you may not pass.
+Nursing work schedules can be sporadic, and sometimes it may be impossible to know when you’ll be free.
+With online classes, however, there are usually very few requirements for when you have to study or be “in class”.
+Assignments, readings, and projects will have due dates, but you’ll be free to do the preparation for them in your own time.
+Occasionally, however, classes will have a few real-time chats or lessons, called “synchronous virtual” sessions.

-There are so many reasons that online classes are becoming more popular, but there is something to be said for the reliability of traditional education that makes in-person classes a viable (and perhaps much better) option for the nurse looking to continue his education.
+There are many reasons that online classes are becoming more popular, especially in today’s world, but there is something to be said for the reliability of traditional education that makes in-person classes a viable (and perhaps much better) option for the nurse looking to continue his education.

 - Familiar territory.
-Most people in the United States grew up participating in traditional educational environments.
-From kindergarten through college, we’ve grown accustomed to the desk and blackboard version of learning.
+Most people in the United States grew up participating in traditional educational environments during their K-12 education.
+From kindergarten through college, we’ve grown accustomed to the desk and blackboard version of learning that is found in a face-to-face environment.
 It can, therefore, be quite helpful to take traditional classes as an adult.
-There is something about the familiar setting that helps you realize you are in a place of learning; it can help you mentally prepare to listen, ask questions, and learn.
+Some students who back to school after a long hiatus, find online classes to be difficult due to being unfamiliar with the environment.
 With online classes, it can often be difficult to focus on studying if you aren’t in an expected “studying” place.

 - Collaborative learning.
 For the self-motivated, online classes can be ideal.
-However, many people learn better in circumstances where they can learn actively from and with others.
-This collaborative learning allows students to work together and offer real-time feedback to questions and concerns.
-If you are a person who prefers meeting face-to-face or working in a classroom setting where you can benefit from the knowledge of peers, traditional classes may be your best option.
+However, many people learn better in circumstances where they can learn actively from and with peers.
+Collaborative learning allows students to work together and offer real-time feedback to questions and concerns.
+If you are a person who prefers meeting face-to-face or working in a classroom setting where you can benefit from the knowledge of peers, in-person classes may be your best option.

-- It’s all well and good to want to study in a time and place of your choosing, and if you can do so successfully, all the more power to you.
+- Structure.
 However, many people, especially those with busy lives, benefit greatly from the rigid structure of traditional education.
 Attending classes is crucial to maintaining stability and motivation for studying.
-Without it, many people fail to make the best decisions for themselves and might not make time to study on their own.
-It’s ok to lack a little bit of self-discipline when it comes to studying, but you should make sure to choose the setup that’s right for you; in this case, traditional classes will help you most to stay on track.
+Without it, some people fail to make the best decisions for themselves and might not make time to study on their own.